 There are three operation modes in the blocking function.
-The operation modes are controlled by the BLOCK input and the global setting in Configuration/System/ Blocking mode that selects the blocking mode.
-The BLOCK input can be controlled with a binary input, a horizontal communication input or an internal signal of the IED program.
+The operation modes are controlled by the BLOCK input and the global setting in Configuration > System > Blocking mode that selects the blocking mode.
+The BLOCK input can be controlled with a binary input, a horizontal communication input or an internal signal of the protection relay's program.
 The influence of the BLOCK input signal activation is preselected with the Blocking mode global setting.